 - Educational costs

 Parents pursuing child support cases are often able to get financial assistance starting when they file the case requesting child support, when they served the other parent, or from the date of the hearing.

 You Are Not Alone

 Going through divorce is extremely difficult for everyone involved.
-Let Nicole Aeschleman’s law office take care of the legal issues surrounding the interplay between infant custody and support.
+Let Aeschleman Law, PC take care of the legal issues surrounding the interplay between infant custody and support.
 With years of experience, Ms. Aeschleman will aggressively advocate to get you the money that will allow you to provide for your children during this hard time and in the future, with the understanding that maintaining a bond with both parents through a generous visitation or co-parenting arrangement is usually the best for the children.
 If you live in the San Jose, California area, call us for your professional consultation today.
 We serve Santa Clara, Alameda, and San Mateo Counties.

-Aeschleman Law is located in San Jose and serves Santa Clara, Alameda, and San Mateo Counties.
+Aeschleman Law, PC is located in San Jose and serves Santa Clara, Alameda, and San Mateo Counties.
 Call us today for an initial consultation at (408) 724-8930.
 You may also contact us by filling out the form on the bottom of this site.